-For the 2010-11 academic year, classes are held in the Jodo Shinshu Center, and on the campus of the Graduate Theological Union and its member schools.
+For the 2011-12 academic year, classes are held in the Jodo Shinshu Center, and on the campus of the Graduate Theological Union and its member schools.
+A new satellite campus has been added at the Insight Meditation Center, Redwood City, along with our branch campus at the Orange County Buddhist Church, Visalia.
 Check the schedule of classes issued at the beginning of each semester for class locations.
-For building names in which classes are held, see the GTU catalogue.
+For building names, see the GTU website.